 Cass launched its Global Women’s Leadership Programme in 2016 to fuel the development of responsible, authentic and thriving womenleaders, providing support through all stages of their careers.

-Supporting partner (2)
+Supporting partners (2)

 Henley was one of UK’s first business schools and aims to empower individuals to become great professionals and outstanding business leaders.
 Our courses are enriched by up to date knowledge and research, interactive teaching and applied study projects, with academic theory applied to real world examples to help bring business to life.
 We offer programmes for students and professionals at every stage of their career – from undergraduate through to postgraduate, PhD, MBA, DBA and Executive Education.